backdrop-contrib/views_summarize/README.md

  * Summarize precision: The number of characters to place after the decimal separator

+Also on that form, toward the bottom of the form, are these settings:
+- Views Summarize: Display the summary row only: If checked, only the summary row will be displayed.
+You must also specify the "Display the summary below the data" option.
-Also on that form, toward the bottom of the form, is the "Display the summary row only" setting.
-Checking that box means that the data that is being summarized will not be displayed.
+- Views Summarize: Display the summary above the data: If checked, the summary row will be displayed above the other rows.
+If the "Display only the summary row" option above is selected, this summary will not be displayed.

-EXTENDING
+- Views Summarize: Display the summary below the data: If checked, the summary row will be displayed below the other rows.

+Extending
 ---------

 It is possible to extend this module by specifying your own summaries.